 STI Testing for Adult Content Creators: What You Need to Know Before Your Next Collab

-When creators get tested, they protect:
+When creators stay on top of testing, they help protect:

 • Their own health